ocf/ocfweb/ocfweb/docs/docs/services/web.md

 able to install additional packages on request, but will generally advise you to use alternatives instead (such as installing in a virtualenv or inside your home directory).

+## FAQ
+### My `public_html` directory is missing, how do I fix that?

+We automatically create the `public_html` symlink for all new accounts, but it's possible that it was accidentally removed (or that you have an older account from before we started the practice).

+Keep in mind that just recreating the directory is *not* sufficient; it must be a symbolic link to your actual web space.
+If you simply make a directory named `public_html`, it won't be used for your website.

+Here are two easy ways to re-create the symlink:

+#### via the web interface

+1. Open the [[web commands interface|commands]] in your web browser.
+2. Select the "makehttp" option.
+Enter your OCF username and password, and choose "Run command".
+You should see something like this in the output, assuming you entered your username and password correctly:

+        public_html folder has been created successfully.

+#### via SSH

+1. Login to your account via [[SSH|doc services/shell]].
+2. After you go past all system messages, you will see prompt:

+        tsunami$

+    At this prompt, type `makehttp`.
+This command will create your web directory.
+Here's a sample screen output:

+        tsunami$ makehttp
+        public_html folder has been created successfully.